 At the same time, they develop virtues of scholarship, a love of independent thinking, problem-solving and creativity.
 In addition, girls will develop an appreciation for how Chemistry has a social, industrial, technological, environmental and economic consequence for the world around them.

-The department has six dedicated and well-equipped Chemistry laboratories, enabling pupils to explore the subject via a hands-on approach.
+The department has seven dedicated and well-equipped Chemistry laboratories, enabling pupils to explore the subject via a hands-on approach.
 All year groups are taught by dedicated subject specialists.

 The Chemistry co-curricular programme includes Harry Potter Potions Club and Salters Chemistry for LC students, Alchemy for UC and Chemistry Club for SFC, as well as participation in national competitions, visits to university labs and the Diamond Synchrotron in Oxford and a Royal Society of Chemistry sponsored research project.